kokodavid/triangle-tracker/README.md

 ## Support and contact details
-incase of any questions please feel free to call the developer on 0770057240 or Email;kokodavid78@gmail.com link to live github https://kokodavid.github.io/triangle-tracker
+incase of any questions please feel free to call the developer on 0770057240 or Email;kokodavid78@gmail.com link to live github pages https://kokodavid.github.io/triangle-tracker
 ### License
  The program is not private hence can be viewed publicly MIT License Copyright (c) 2019 kokocityweb ltd